imagej/imagej.github.io/_pages/scripting/script-editor.md

 ---
-mediawiki: Using_the_Script_Editor
 title: Using the Script Editor
 section: Extend:Scripting
+project: /libs/scijava
+artifact: org.scijava:script-editor
 ---

-{% capture maintainer%}
-{% include person id='ctrueden' %}
-{% endcapture %}

-{% capture source%}
-{% include github org='scijava' repo='script-editor' branch='master' source='org/scijava/ui/swing/script/ScriptEditor.java' %}
-{% endcapture %}
-{% include info-box name='Script Editor' software='ImageJ' author='Johannes Schindelin, Sumit Dubey (Google Summer of Code 2009)' maintainer=maintainer source=source released='11 Sep 2008' status='active' %}The script editor is an invaluable help when writing scripts in any of ImageJ's supported [languages](/scripting/comparisons).
+The script editor is an invaluable help when writing scripts in any of the [SciJava](/libs/scijava) framework's supported [languages](/scripting/comparisons).

 ## Features